 Saul Junction (approximately six miles north) has a full range of facilities including water point, refuse disposal, elsan, pump-out, toilets, showers and launderette as well as a boat repair yard with crane & dry dock.

 The main car park is located along Riddle Street, next to Purton Upper swing-bridge and is approximately three minutes walk away from the site.
+The open car park is provided by the local waterway.
+Moorers can use the car park on a first come first served basis, but they do not have any priority over others at this site.

 The site is laid to grass which has a hard-core sub-surface, allowing vehicle access for loading and unloading purposes during dry conditions.